How to transfer embroidery designs to fabric: 5 easy ways for beginner embroiderers

 Shop Stick and Stitch Patterns

-Which transfer method is best for you?
+Which transfer method works best on dark fabric?